oraichain/oraichain-static-files/mainnet-static-files/Trusted_validator.md

 This section is optional if you want to follow the sentry architecture.
 For more information about the sentry architecture, please click [here](https://docs.tendermint.com/master/nodes/validators.html).
 We also show a short demonstration in the section [Setup the sentry architecture](#setup-the-sentry-architecture) on how to setup the sentry architecture

-### Note

-If you prefer your custom architecture, then you can skip this section and the [Setup the sentry architecture](#setup-the-sentry-architecture) section.
-Instead, you only need to provide public ip addresses and node ids that other nodes can connect to.
-Remember to expose at least two ports: **26656 and 26657**

 To get a node id, type:

 ```bash